-Any petitioning or leafleting within the halls which requires the use of hall space requires the permission of that hall government, manager, and hall director.
-Halls which have no organized, functioning government refer jurisdiction to RHA, the area manager, and the area director.
+Any petitioning or leafleting within the halls which requires the use of hall space requires the permission of that hall government, manager, and complex director.
+Halls which have no organized, functioning government refer jurisdiction to RHA, the University Housing Associate Director, and the area coordinator.